 One of the most important features in a VPN is the size of their server network.
 Staying secure is great, but when you have access to location variability you’ll want as many options as possible, especially if you plan on traveling.
 ExpressVPN operates over 145 servers in 94 different countries.
 It isn’t as many nodes as some of the competitors, but the distribution is elegantly designed to provide convenient locations around the world.

-Some of the stand-out servers in the ExpressVPN network include locations in Hong Kong, Brazil, Japan, Singapore, Russia, and South Africa.
+Some of the stand-out servers in the ExpressVPN network include locations in Hong Kong, Brazil, Japan, Singapore, and South Africa.
 The U.S. is quite well-represented with over a dozen cities on both coasts and throughout the Midwest.
 Cities in Canada, the UK, Australia, Germany, France, and Italy also have multiple nodes to choose from.

 ExpressVPN maintains a full list of active servers that’s constantly updated with new acquisitions.
 Closer is always better, but remember you don’t need connection options in your backyard to get lightning-fast speeds.